ash1khan/boilerplate/README.md

 # Boilerplate (**UML**)
-> This is a boilerplate uml codes setup for up and running on the go
+> This is a boilerplate uml codes setup for copy/paste and edit for own projetc usage

-This boilerplate uses [PlantUML][plantuml-url]

 [![uml-image]][uml-url]

+This boilerplate uses [PlantUML][plantuml-url] .
+All example uml files contain description what does it use for ?

 ### Requirement (Windows)
 - [x] [Java SE](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
 - [x] [graphVIZ](https://www.graphviz.org/)